MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 You can override this policy for specific URL patterns by using the [WebUsbAskForUrls](#webusbaskforurls) and [WebUsbBlockedForUrls](#webusbblockedforurls) policies.

-If you don't configure this policy, sites can ask users whether they can access the connected USB devices (3) by default, and users can change this setting.
+If you don't configure this policy, sites can ask users whether they can access the connected USB devices ('AskWebUsb') by default, and users can change this setting.

+Policy options mapping:

-* 2 = Don't allow any site to request access to USB devices via the WebUSB API
+* BlockWebUsb (2) = Do not allow any site to request access to USB devices via the WebUSB API

-* 3 = Allow sites to ask the user to grant access to a connected USB device
+* AskWebUsb (3) = Allow sites to ask the user to grant access to a connected USB device

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes